🎉 Try the public beta of the new docs site at algolia.com/doc-beta! 🎉

 Set group as the first level used by the model and section as the second level.

-Suppose your records belong to several categories simultaneously, and you use arrays to represent each level of depth.
-In that case, the model expects shared prefixes (for example, use Food as the first level facet value and Food > Fruits as the second level).
+If your records belong to several categories simultaneously, and you use arrays to represent each level of depth, the model expects shared prefixes.
+For example, Food as the first level facet value and Food > Fruits as the second level.

 The model doesn’t support records structured with only one attribute for all depth levels.
 For example: